omtorano/integrateMO/README.md

 These features do not require normalization.
 To generate M-values from RRBS Bismark files see the formatRRBS package https://github.com/omtorano/formatRRBS.

 # Step 2: Integrate data with integrate_MO()
-After running import_MO() the imported omics data sets will automatically be detected by integrate_MO(). integrate_MO() therefore has only two parameter inputs: int_method (integration method) allows users to select the data integration method to be used, see "integration method" section, and the optional RRBS_feature_map parameter which allows users to input a feature map object saved within their environment.
+After running import_MO() the imported omics data sets will automatically be detected by integrate_MO(). integrate_MO() therefore has only two parameter inputs:

+- int_method: Allows users to select the data integration to be used.
+Options are sPLS-DA, WGCNA, SNF
+- RRBS_feature_map: Optional, default = NA.
+Allows users to input a feature map object saved in global environment.
+Must be dataframe of RRBS features to genes, must match format of Unique_Features_to_Genes.csv from formatRRBS output.
 Note that the input for this paramater should be a data frame saved to the local environment, not the path to RRBS feature map input.

-- int_method: sPLS-DA, WGCNA, SNF
-- RRBS_feature_map: dataframe of RRBS features to genes, must match format of Unique_Features_to_Genes.csv from formatRRBS output

-Example usage
+Example syntax
 ```
+#Example 1: using WGCNA integration method, default RRBS_feature_map = NA
-integrate_MO(int_method = "WGCNA") #default RRBS_feature_map = NA
+integrate_MO(int_method = "WGCNA")
+#Example 2: using mixOmics DIABLO sPLS-DA integration method and specifying map object
 integrate_MO(int_method = "sPLS-DA", RRBS_feature_map = ML-0_1000-1000_0.8_Unique_Features_to_Genes)
 ```